ENG 5100 — Digital Humanities Practicum: Records of Early English Drama, 1325-1642

 Before this class meets:

-• read the Torabi and Bolintineanu chapters in Meeting the Medieval in a Digital World (note that we will devote most of today’s meeting to Illya, most likely; we’ll discuss these readings once he’s done, but conversation may spill over into a subsequent meeting).
+read the Bolintineanu and Whearty chapters (note recent change here — the Torabi chapter is no longer assigned) in Meeting the Medieval in a Digital World (note that we will devote most of today’s meeting to Illya, most likely; we’ll discuss these readings once he’s done, but conversation may spill over into a subsequent meeting).

 After this class meets, start the XML mark-up of your REED entries.
 Install Visual Studio Code on your own computer, according to instructions provided by the eREED staff.
 (From Illya: “In addition to installing VSCode, you will also need to install the VSCode XML extension: https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml.
 Once you have installed VSCode, clicking "Install" at that link should open VSCode and take you through the installation steps for the extension.
 By default, VSCode seems to set the language of documents you are working on to HTML.
 To get the proper syntax highlighting, you will need to change the language to XML.
 To do so, click on the bit of text that says "HTML" on the bottom menu bar (it'll probably also say something like ‘Ln 1, Col 1 Space: 0 UTF-8’ etc.), then type in ‘XML’ (without quotes) in the search bar and click on the pop-up that says XML.
 The bottom menu bar should now say XML.
 If you want to stop VSCode from auto-generating closing XML tags every time you insert an opening XML tag, go to File -> Preferences -> Settings in the top menu, search for ‘Auto Close Tags’ (without quotes), and uncheck the check-box beside ‘Enable/disable autoclosing of XML tags’.”